kongou-ae/aws-to-csv/README.md

 ====

 ## Description
-output the information of AWS in CSV format.
+Output the information of AWS in CSV format.

-At the moment,the supported resources are as below.
+At the moment, the supported resources are as below.

   - SecurityGroup ( the Detailed rules of inbound and outbound )